EthanJWright/foundryvtt-importer/README.md

 and generate an item based on the elements.

 ### Journals

+Copy and paste text from anywhere, toggle if you want this to convert to one or multiple journal entries.

+or

 Import journals from a structured JSON created by some other tool, such as my [PDF Parse](https://github.com/EthanJWright/pdfparse) tool which attempts to process modules that may be found in DMs guild.